fyfrey/seq-tag-sim/README.md

 As its name suggests, the `util` subpackage contains utility functions and structures.
 The remaining subpackages are all related to the option word embeddings.
 The `blas` subpackage contains an efficient functionality to compute the most similar vector pairs between two huge arrays of vectors.
 It uses a batched matrix multiplication implementation, which can efficiently multiply matrices that do not fit into memory.
 Along with the computation of these batches, the maximal similar vectors are found.
 An API-wise identical implementation for CUDA exists in the `cuda` subpackage.
-It can optionally divide the computation up across multiple GPUs, which decreases the run time for large datasets of 200000 tokens or more.
+It can optionally divide the computation up across multiple GPUs, which decreases the run time for large datasets of millions of tokens or more.
 The `embedding` subpackage contains structures and functions to use the three different embeddings libraries resp. services with a uniform API.
 The `fasttext` subpackage is home to the external fasttext source code and some custom wrapper code to make the usage as a library instead of commandline program possible.